Deputy Headteacher - 1.0FTE Ulceby St Nicholas CoE Primary

 Maintain a consistent and continuous focus on students’ achievement, ensuring resources are deployed to enhance progress.

-Monitor the quality of teaching and pupils’ achievements including the analysis of performance data, to ensure enhanced progress and support staff in performance management processes.
+With the Headteacher, monitor the quality of teaching and pupils’ achievements including the analysis of performance data, to ensure enhanced progress

 Managing the Organisation

-Assist the Headteacher and Business and Operations Partner in recruiting, retaining and deploying staff appropriately and assist in managing the staff’s workload to achieve the Academy’s vision and goals, linked to the Academy Strategic Development Plan.
+Assist the Headteacher in recruiting, retaining and deploying staff appropriately and assist in managing the staff’s workload to achieve the vision and goals, linked to the Development Plan.

 Ensure that the range, quality and use of all available resources is monitored, evaluated and reviewed to improve the quality of education for all students and provide value for money.